landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 >>> for i in range(len(myarray)):
         myoutputarray[i] = myoutputarray[i] + myarray[i]

-Don’t!
+Don't!
 Try instead to develop a coding style where each line operates on the whole array at once.
 For example:

 >>> myoutputarray += myarray